fyp20587/project/README.md

  Final Year Project:
-(After downloading the zip file and renaming it to 'zakyabert')
+(After downloading the zip file and renaming it to 'zakyabert', use conda environment)

 Main project (BERT finetuning): zakyabert/sentiment_modelling.ipynb